 In setting the remuneration for the board of directors, the executives and employees, details of which have been declared in the annual report, the committee has considered the remuneration that is commensurate with their responsibility, skills, performance and taken into account the economic conditions and peer factors.

-The recruitment and remuneration committee acted with circumspection, prudence and independence for the maximum benefit of the stakeholders.
+The recruitment & remuneration committees acted with circumspection, prudence and independence for the maximum benefit of the stakeholders.

-(Mr. Kachen Benjakul)
+(Mr. Kachen Benjakul) Chairman of Recruitment & Remuneration committees March 11, 2019